At a Glance

 ✨Showcase Your Experience

 Make sure to highlight your two years of experience in the industry.
-Be prepared to discuss specific projects or challenges you've faced while installing or maintaining stairlifts and other access equipment.
+Be prepared to discuss specific projects or challenges you've faced and how you overcame them, as this will demonstrate your expertise and problem-solving skills.

-Familiarise yourself with the different types of products you'll be working with, such as stairlifts and ceiling track hoists.
-Being able to discuss their functionality and maintenance will impress the interviewer.
+Familiarise yourself with the types of access equipment you'll be working with, such as stairlifts and ceiling track hoists.
+Being able to discuss these products confidently will show your passion for the role and your readiness to hit the ground running.